miragejs/ember-cli-mirage/docs/v0.2.0-beta.7/acceptance-testing.md

 ---

-You should now know enough to mock out your API and test your app using Mirage!
+You should now know enough to fake your production API and test your app using Mirage!